hhromic/easy-hadoop-deployment/README.md

 adduser mapred hadoop
 ```

-Please note that ```/opt/hadoop``` is the directory where you decide to unpack the Hadoop binary distribution (see below).
-Adjust this path accordingly if you change the default.
+Please note that ```/opt/hadoop``` is the directory where you decided to unpack the Hadoop binary distribution (see below).
+Adjust this path accordingly during installation of the Hadoop instance.

 Native Libraries for Compression
 --------------------------------